personal growth and travel blog on my canvas homepage banner image

 rice, fish, and vegetables in a Penang food court

 Where to stay in Penang: Insider Tip: I’ve written about where to stay in Penang in detail in this Penang travel blog.
-There you can find recommendations on all the areas in Penang and how to find a budget-suited accommodation along with the good hotels in each area.
+It has recommendations on all the areas in Penang and how to find a budget-friendly accommodation along with the good hotels.

-I stayed at the Just Inn Georgetown (in the main heritage area) and at Sea Lion by the beach in Tanjung Bungah (an area where there is no reason for you to go).
+I stayed at the Just Inn Georgetown (in the main heritage area) and at Sea Lion by the beach in Tanjung Bungah.
 Both the places are nice, comfortable, and friendly.
 Do give them a try if you want the specific location.
 (You should stay in Georgetown as that’s the most cultural and happening part of the island.
-It is the perfect location to access local food.)
+It is the perfect location to access local food.
+And book Sea Lion if you want to stay right at the beach in a quiet area.)

 Getting Close to Local Malaysian Food on Borneo Island